Work Stress Overload: Knowing When It’s Time to Get Stress Treatment Help

 More than a few of these behaviors exist as known risk factors for developing serious, long-term health problems, such as hypertension, heart disease and mental illness.

-If you or someone you know suffers from work stress overload and need help finding stress treatment options that meet your individual needs, please feel free to call our toll-free helpline at 800-598-5053 to speak with one of our phone counselors.
+If you or someone you know suffers from work stress overload and need help finding stress treatment options that meet your individual needs, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.